emmegray/emme-portfolio/src/content/projects/project-2.md

 github: https://github.com/emmegray/arcade
 ---

-This is a little group of retro games made with vanilla JS, HTML and CSS.
-Made for practice to improve my skill.
+This is a little group of retro games like breakout, frogger, memory game, rock-paper-schissors and whack-a-mole made with vanilla JS, HTML and CSS.
+They aren't perfect and all games may not work correctly but I still hope you enjoy them!